josephleblanc/syn_parser/core_design_direction.md

 | **crossbeam**    | Lock-free inter-thread communication        | 12M msg/s throughput                      |
 | **dashmap**      | Concurrent type/relationship storage        | Sharded read/write performance scaling    |

+Please note that many of these dependencies are not currently implemented in `syn_parser` and the previous table is meant to provide direction for future development, not be an indicator of current project dependencies or capabilities.
+For a detailed description of the project's current status, see `project_description.md`

 ### 3.1 Local-First Dependencies

 | Crate            | Purpose                            | Consumer HW Advantage    |